 He was in a coma for a handful of hours, had some bad burns but even (some of) those disappeared with the time.
 Not even the Enel employee believed that something like that was possible, when Bill’s wife had told him what had happened and had asked for the old post to be removed.

-I saw him help relatives.
-I saw him help friends in need.
-I saw him help so many eastern Europeans who came to Italy in the Nineties and did not know what to do or how to survive.
+I saw him help relatives, help friends in need.
+And help so many eastern Europeans who came to Italy in the Nineties and did not know what to do or how to survive.

 In the Seventies he almost bought a hotel for a very cheap price.
 The extended family wasn’t having it, afraid of the many risks related to this kind of business, and he did not manage to do it on his own.
 A time eventually came, in his so called second maturity and after all that sickness, when that dream resurfaced again and he got almost twenty years younger just like that.

 He didn’t buy the hotel of his dreams, but he made something similar and I can almost say that he managed to realise his dream at last.